Pennsylvania Supreme Court suspends one of its own in porn scandal

 He suggested that McCaffery's attempts to blame others for his behavior bordered on "sociopathic."

-McCaffery could not immediately be reached for comment following the decision, but he has previously apologized for sending the sexually-explicit emails.
+McCaffery could not immediately be reached for comment following the decision, but he has previously apologised for sending the sexually-explicit emails.

 The suspension, with pay, will last until the state Judicial Conduct Board decides whether to bring formal charges against McCaffery under an expedited review process expected to take 30 days.
 He was elected as a Democrat to the Supreme Court in 2007.